Wilhelm-Lee/Compound/README.md

  - The flag `--sources` specifies source files included sending to the compiler.

- - `--compiler` is optional, and it tells where the compiler user wanted otherwise is located.
+ - `--compiler` is optional, and it tells where the compiler user wants alternatively is located.

  - `--flags` is also optional.
 Its value is passed to the compiler.